amieres/FsDepend/README.md

                 else None
     }

-Note: Instead of a tuple, an anonymous record can also be used to return `readReservations` and `createReservation`.
+Note: In `readCreateReservationsD` instead of a tuple, an anonymous record can also be used to return `readReservations` and `createReservation` together.

-## Printing the dependency list
+### Printing the dependency list

     tryAcceptD |> Depend.toString |> printfn "%s"